-Today, we’d like to tell you more about the woman who started Cherry Valley Organics almost 20 years ago, Jodi Danyo.
-Jodi’s passion for organic farming is unrivaled; she’s dedicated her life to making sure Pittsburgh-area families have access to fresh, locally grown, USDA Certified Organic produce.
-From the initial roots of CVO as a small suburban farm to its present-day status as one of Pittsburgh’s premier growers of certified organic produce, Jodi has been the one constant.
+Today, we'd like to tell you more about the woman who started Cherry Valley Organics over 20 years ago, Jodi Danyo.
+Jodi's passion for organic farming is unrivaled; she's dedicated her life to making sure Pittsburgh-area families have access to fresh, locally grown, USDA Certified Organic produce.
+From the initial roots of CVO as a small suburban farm to its present-day status as one of Pittsburgh's premier growers of certified organic produce, Jodi has been the one constant.

 Grower Profile: Jodi Danyo of Cherry Valley Organics